jaanga/sp500/dev-notes.md

 ### Get Trades

+* Select exchange & portfolio
+* Get trades for selected symbols or portfolio of issues not in sp500
+* Display start indexes
+* Add display date that will be saved << make more apparent

+## 2017-03-24 ~ Theo

 * Add drop-down to get data per symbol
+* Display period
-* Display period input, start end indexes
+* Display input and end indexes
-* Add display date that will be saved

 ## 2017-03-23 ~ Theo